WasmEdge/WasmEdge/docs/book/en/src/dev/js/tensorflow.md

 confidence:
 0.8941176470588236
 ```
->  Note, the --dir .:. on the command line is to give wasmedge permission to read the local directory in the file system for the main.js file.
+>  Note, the `--dir .:.` on the command line is to give wasmedge permission to read the local directory in the file system for the `main.js` file.

 #### Note:

-* The `--features=tensorflow` compiler flag builds a version of the QuickJS engine with WasmEdge Tensorflow extensions.
+* The `--features=tensorflow` compiler flag builds a version of the QuickJS engine with WasmEdge TensorFlow extensions.
 * The `wasmedge-tensorflow-lite` program is part of the WasmEdge package.
 It is the WasmEdge runtime with the Tensorflow extension built in.

 You should now see the name of the food item recognized by the TensorFlow lite ImageNet model.